SeragAmged/news_app/README.md

-# bmi-app - BMI Calculator
+# news-app - BMI Calculator

-bmi-app is a simple Flutter application that allows users to browse news with 3 categories bassness, sports & science and searching for what you want
+news-app is a simple Flutter application that allows users to browse news with 3 categories bassness, sports & science and searching for what you want

 ## Features